canonical/charmed-openstack-upgrader/CONTRIBUTING.md

 ## Testing the snap

-Installing a local snap has some manual steps because it must be installed in 'dangerous' mode:
+Installing a local snap has some manual steps, because aliases are not automatically setup, and interfaces that normally require approval are not automatically connected.

 ```
 make build